KAYAK PORT STEPHENS, BROUGHTON ISLAND

 - change of clothes to wear home

-These below items should be in your general gear bag.
+All participants need theses items / should be in your general gear bag:

 You will paddle wearing the items below.Our priority is protection from the sun it can be brutal in the middle of the day.